A tranquil meander through Brodie woodlands

-This is a pleasant walk around the pond at Brodie Castle.
+This is a pleasant trail around the pond at Brodie Castle.
 The water feature lies at the end of a long avenue of trees leading west from the castle.
-It provides a peaceful and relaxing walk, with wildlife and particularly birds to be seen all year round.
+It provides a peaceful and relaxing walk, run or cycle, with wildlife and particularly birds to be seen all year round.

-There is parking for about four cars at the pond, but you can park in the castle grounds if visiting the castle (fee for non-members of the NTS)
+There is parking for about four cars at the pond, or you can park in the castle grounds if visiting the castle (fee for non-members of the NTS, and a longer walk!).

 Further informationWe currently have no external resources about this attraction.